ibm-cloud-docs/language-translator/translation-models.md

 ## Listing supported languages for translation
 {: #list-languages}

 You can use the [List supported languages](https://{DomainName}/apidocs/language-translator#listlanguages){: external} method to retrieve the list of supported languages for translation.
-The following example calls the method.
+The following example calls the method:

 ```sh
 curl -X GET --user "apikey:{apikey}" \